microsoft/botframework-solutions/docs/_docs/skills/handbook/authentication.md

 - Scroll down to the oAuth Connection settings section.
 - Click **Add Setting**
 - Type in the name of your Connection Setting - e.g. **Outlook**
+    - This name will be displayed to the user in an OAuth card, ensure that it is clear what this maps to
 - Choose **Azure Active Directory v2** from the Service Provider drop-down
 - Open the **appSettings.config** file for your Skill
     - Copy/Paste the value of **microsoftAppId** into the ClientId setting